hberrayana/docker-curl/README.md

 # docker-curl
-Alpine-based image with just curl
+Alpine-based image with just curl.
+It has also the core-utils package installed on top of it

 ## Usage